II. Epidemiology

 - Typically used as continuous daily dosing

-- However, may consider Luteal Phase dosing only
+- Consider instead, Luteal Phase dosing only

-- Days 17-28 or 14 days before anticipated Menses
+- Days 17-28 or starting 14 days before anticipated Menses (and continue for 3 days after)

 - Base starting dose timing on symptom diary